-This should perhaps be entitled The Crucifixion—Part 2 as a reflection upon Fleming Rutledge’s demanding, and rewarding, book on the Cross.
+This should perhaps be included in my ongoing thoughts on Fleming Rutledge’s demanding, and rewarding, book on the Crucifixion.
 In a previous post I claimed that ‘if you can’t join Christ on the Cross, you’ve got the wrong Cross.”
 It was a question I asked against the backdrop of readings of the Cross that construe it as a place of incommunicable suffering, a place where God suffers godforsakenness, where he pours out upon Jesus the wrath we deserve.
-There are good reasons for thinking this is not what is transpiring on the Cross, and one reason, I argued, was that if the Cross is where God abandons Christ to godforsakenness, if Jesus suffers a wrath we deserve “instead of us,” it becomes impossible to see the Cross as something Christians are to participate in and be united to.
+There are good reasons for thinking this is not what is transpiring on the Cross, and one reason, I argued, was that if the Cross is where God abandons Christ to godforsakenness it becomes impossible to see the Cross as something Christians are to participate in and be united to.

 Fleming’s book proceeds with a key question: What sort of predicament must you and I be in that we should require the crucifixion of God?
 She suggests that the severity of the Cross requires us to posit a human predicament equally severe.
-That’s certainly a necessary question.
-Another question of equal consequence would be this: What really transpires on the Cross if the gospel compels us to join Christ on the Cross, if the salvation it extends becomes ours through participating in its sufferings?
-I don’t see Rutledge, or Hart for that matter, exploring the biblical call to participate in Christ’s suffering as a key to understanding that suffering.
+Fair enough.
+But another question of equal import is this: What really transpires on the Cross if the gospel compels us to join Christ on it, if the salvation it extends becomes ours through participating in its sufferings?
+I don’t see Rutledge exploring the biblical call to participate in Christ’s suffering as a key to understanding that suffering.
 Though Rutledge briefly discusses the Rom 6 passage I’ll refer to below, as well as Heb 13.13, she doesn’t ask this question.

 If we are to participate in Christ’s sufferings, become like him in his death, and bear the disgrace he bore, then it has to be the case that those sufferings are communicable, participable.
-But if Christ bears a divine judgment instead of us, if he suffers the dereliction of godforsakenness and estrangement as wrath – i.e., if he suffers the fate we are saved from – then there’s nothing to participate in.
-We’re can at best be thankful spectators.
+But if Christ bears a divine judgment instead of us, if he suffers the dereliction of godforsakenness and estrangement we are saved from – then there’s nothing to participate in.
+We can at best be thankful spectators.
 I may simply be way off in my thinking, but I suspect more work needs to be done to see if there’s a way sensibly to construe the Cross both as Christ substituted in our place and as him suffering as our place.

 That said, let me quote from Mark Heim again (Saved From Sacrifice, 229f) because he makes the same point from a passages that I previously overlooked: Rom 6.3-5.